-I will cover everything you need to know in this cashback research review, so you can figure out if this is right for you!
+I will cover everything you need to know in my cashback research review today, so you can figure out if this website is worth your time.

 Cashback research has been around since 2007 – so has some longevity under its belt – as well as 1.5 million sign ups.

 It is primarily a survey site – but the surveys are created by other providers, so cashback research will send you where ever the next survey is available.

 There are also a small amount of cash offers you can do – this is generally when you do some task for another company (such as sign up to their website to sign up to a free trial) and they will pay you a small sum.